jsturtevant/ace-jump/README.md

 ## Use
 1. Press "Ctrl + Alt + ;" to display a key selector.
-2. Press any letter to hightlight occurances in the text editor.
+2. Press any letter to highlight occurrences in the text editor.
 3. Press highlighted character and your cursor jumps to that spot!

 ![demo of acejump for visual studio](https://github.com/jsturtevant/ace-jump/blob/master/ace-jump-demo.gif)